Star-destroyer12/ChromeOS-policy-editor-Test-version-/README.md

 NOTE:

 You must be in developer mode with RootFS verification disabled.
-Muct be on ChromeOS version 116 or earlier unless you are willing to make the image yourself.
+Must be on ChromeOS version 116 or earlier unless you are willing to make the image yourself.

 NOTE 2: